×

 Black Grad Support Group (Virtual)

-This group for graduate students whose identity includes Black/African ancestry.
-It is an affinity space to share unique experiences and challenges at LUC.
-We may discuss topics including managing stress, navigating graduate school, career planning, communication with advisors, identity concerns, relationships, work/life balance, and self-care.
-This is Not a therapy group.
-This group meets on Thursdays at 4pm, via Zoom.
-Once the group has enough members to start, it will run until the end of the semester.
+This group centers on the experiences of graduate and professional students whose identity includes Black/African ancestry.
+It is a welcoming space for students to find community and encouragement through the Loyola experience from a culturally sensitive lens.
+We may discuss stress management, navigating challenges, career planning, identity-related concerns, relationships, work/life balance, and self-care.
+This group is open to all LUC students and meets on Wednesdays at 4pm, via Zoom.
 Contact Andrea Boyd, Ph.D., 773-508-2534 or aboyd2@luc.edu for additional information.
+Group starts 9/18/2024.

 Fridays 1:30-3pm